chasecarlson2/ColeAndFriendz.github.io/README.md

 ## Methodology <a name="meth"></a>

-Here are some graphs developed from our dataset representing expected inflation and historical price vs. inflation correlation.
+Here are some graphs developed from our dataset representing historical inflation by date and sector price vs. expected inflation correlation.

 ![](pics/Screen Shot 2022-05-02 at 4.19.24 PM.png)
 <br><br>